Port Shepstone: Roads

-The Oribi Toll Plaza (which forms part of the N2 South Coast Toll Road) is located at exit 45.
-Before 2021, the N2 coming from Durban diverged at exit 45 westwards towards Harding and Kokstad, while the R61 continued south as the tolled highway towards Margate and Port Edward, completing the last leg of the South Coast Toll Route.
-Now, there is currently construction of the N2 Wild Coast Toll Route, which will effectively re-designate the highway heading south from Exit 45 past Port Edward as the N2 (it will no-longer be designated as the R61) once the new route is complete.
-Also, the road from Exit 45 westwards past Kokstad will effectively be re-designated as the R102 (it will no-longer be designated as the N2).
+Port Shepstone is located at the Marburg Interchange (Exit 45), where the N2, R61, and R102 converge.
+Here, the N2 coming southward from Durban branches west toward Kokstad, while the R102 splits off northeast along the coast towards Melville and Hibberdene.
+The R61 also originates in Marburg, heading south towards Margate and Port Edward.

+Now, there is currently construction of the N2 Wild Coast Toll Route, which will effectively re-designate the R61 highway heading south from the Marburg Interchange past Port Edward as the N2 (it will no-longer be designated as the R61) once the new route is complete.
+Also, the road from Marburg westwards past Kokstad will effectively be re-designated as the R102 (it will no-longer be designated as the N2).